AustinWise/austinwise.github.com/input/posts/2025-07-01-source-generator.md

 without warnings and I still check the snapshots each time they are changed.
 I also have it use a code formatter to ensure consistent style.

-### Infinite loops
+### Watch out for the agent getting caught in an infinite loop

+LLMs sometimes get stuck in an infinite loop where they repeatedly say the same thing.
-There is a [know issue](https://github.com/google-gemini/gemini-cli/issues/1531) where the agent can get stuck in an infinite loop.
+There is a [known issue](https://github.com/google-gemini/gemini-cli/issues/1531) in Gemini CLI where this problem presents as repeatedly trying to do the same thing.
 For me it stuck repeatedly trying to adjust the whitespace in the snap shot tests.
 I decided to let the agent cook, hoping it would get out of its rut.

 I came back 30 minutes later and it had burned through 46 million tokens and $35.